-- 265 day 0 could identify the same eddy (Ec3) as T1 eddy simultaneously on day 1.
-In the middle row, eddy Ec1 has two - T2 (splitting) type of eddies (Ec2, Ec3) at the same time; this is a splitting event (e.g., eddies B1 and B2 in Fig. 5). - In the lower row, eddy Ec1 has T2 (splitting) and T3 (living) types of eddies (respectively Ec2, Ec3) at the same - 268 time.
-Although there may be many possibilities for any given eddy, there is at most one eddy that can be marked as - a T1 (merging) or T3 (living) eddy on the following day (as $r_1 > r_c = 2/3$ holds). - This new look-ahead approach with N=2 is shown in Figure 7b.
-After finishing the calculation of the following - eddies on day 1, we continue to calculate eddies on the following days.
-At this preparation stage, it is similar to the - MHA method with important modifications [Faghmous et al., 2013].
-What makes this look-ahead procedure novel - and efficient is that we use two simple rules to directly choose only one day's result for the following eddies.
-Thus, - 274 the procedure becomes linear without iteration, and it is much faster than the MHA, as discussed in the subsection - on the computer time (section 3.4). - The two selection rules are: 1) the most similar, and 2) the earliest day.
+In contrast to the procedure used in Chelton et al. (2011b), we use a relatively complex look-ahead procedure.
+Examples of a given eddy are shown in Fig. 7a.
+In the upper row, both Ec1 and Ec2 take the same eddy Ec3 as their subsequent T1 type of eddy, which is a merging event (e.g., eddies C1 and C2 in Fig. 1).
+Since a T1 (merging) eddy has $r_2 < r_c$ (intersection only takes a part of the eddy Ec3 on day 1), two or more eddies (e.g., Ec1 and Ec2) on day 0 could identify the same eddy (Ec3) as T1 eddy simultaneously on day 1.
+In the middle row, eddy Ec1 has two T2 (splitting) type of eddies (Ec2, Ec3) at the same time; this is a splitting event (e.g., eddies B1 and B2 in Fig. 5).
+In the lower row, eddy Ec1 has T2 (splitting) and T3 (living) types of eddies (respectively, Ec2, Ec3) at the same time.
+Although there may be many possibilities for any given eddy, there is at most one eddy that can be marked as a T1 (merging) or T3 (living) eddy on the following day (as $r_1 > r_c = 2/3$ holds).

+This new look-ahead approach with N = 2 is shown in Fig. 7b.
+After finishing the calculation of the following eddies on day 1, we continue to calculate eddies on the following days.
+At this preparation stage, it is similar to the MHA method with important modifications (Faghmous et al., 2013).
+What makes this look-ahead procedure novel and efficient is that we use two simple rules to directly choose only one day's result for the following eddies.
+Thus, the procedure becomes linear without iteration, and it is much faster than the MHA, as discussed in the subsection on the computer time (Sect.
+3.4).

+The two selection rules are (1) the most similar day and (2) the earliest day.
 Rule 1 has priority.
-We first choose the most - similar eddy as the potential successor of Ed1 according to their types.
-According to Figure 6b, T2 (splitting) type - eddy covers only part of the original eddy while T1 (merging) eddy covers most part of the original eddy.
-The - similarity from low to high is T2<T1<T3.
-For example, if there is only one T3 (living) eddy in these days, we - 280 choose it as the potential one.
-However, if there is more than one day with the same type of eddies, we need an - additional rule: the earliest day.
-For example, in the upper row of Figure 7b, there is one T3 (living) eddy on day 1 - and one T3 (living) eddy on day 2, and there are two T2 (splitting) eddies on day 3.
-In this case, we choose day 1 as - the following day and the T3 (living) eddy as the following Ed1.
-In the middle and the lower rows, we choose day 2 - and day 3 as the following days and the corresponding T3 (living) eddies as the following Ed2, Ed3 respectively.
+We first choose the most similar eddy as the potential successor of Ed1 according to their types.
+According to Fig. 6b, a T2 (splitting) type eddy covers only part of the original eddy, while a T1 (merging) eddy covers most of the original eddy.
+The similarity from low to high is T2 < T1 < T3.
+For example, if there is only one T3 (living) eddy in these days, we choose it as the potential one.
+However, if there is more than 1 day with the same type of eddy, we need an additional rule: the earliest day.
+For example, in the upper row of Fig. 7b, there is one T3 (living) eddy on day 1 and one T3 (living) eddy on day 2, and there are two T2 (splitting) eddies on day 3.
+In this case, we choose day 1 as the following day and the T3 (living) eddy as the following Ed1.
+In the middle and lower rows, we choose day 2 and day 3 as the following days and the corresponding T3 (living) eddies as the following Ed2 and Ed3, respectively.

-286 3.3 Track tree
+3.3 Track tree